Home | Profile - Edit | Your Page | Your Inbox Browse | Search Games | Log In

 "[T]he thief [in Zork] is important to the development of interactive fiction because he functions as a true villain, not simply an obstacle or opponent.", writes Nick Montfort.
 Apparently, he moves around, taunts the player, actively...

-This is version 2 of this page, edited by David Welbourn on 11 April 2010 at 9:29am. - View Update History - Edit This Page - Add a News Item
+This is version 5 of this page, edited by Zape on 18 April 2021 at 3:15am. - View Update History - Edit This Page - Add a News Item - Delete This Page